 Due to opposition from FSC, Sierra Club, Senator Simmons, and more, DEP withdrew the proposed rule - essentially acknowledging that it was invalid.

 In 2023, eighteen months later, DEP came back with another proposed rule.
-Once again, it is nearly identical to the rules already adopted by DEP and the water management districts.
+Once again, it was nearly identical to the rules already adopted by DEP and the water management districts.
 It adds no new protections to Outstanding Florida Springs.

-The inclusion of this section is an acknowledgement that DEP has not followed the law in adopting rules to prevent harm to Outstanding Florida Springs.
+The inclusion of this section was an acknowledgement that DEP has not followed the law in adopting rules to prevent harm to Outstanding Florida Springs.
 Instead, after seven years of incompetence and impotence, DEP is passing responsibility for protecting springs back to the water management districts in direct conflict with the Legislature’s finding that “coordinated statewide” action is necessary.

 What should the rule actually look like?